nasuni-labs/nasuni-dashboards/README.md

 ## Install and Configure InfluxDB

+Nasuni dashboards work with InfluxDB 1.8 and 2.7+.
+2.7+ is slightly more complicated to install and configure but receives regular security updates.

+### Influx DB 1.8

-### Rocky Linux InfluxDB Installation Instructions
+#### Rocky Linux InfluxDB 1.8 Installation Instructions
 <details>
     <summary>Expand Rocky Linux Installation Instructions</summary>
 <br/>